-With their inherent flexibility, Xilinx FPGAs and programmable SoCs are ideal for high-performance or multi-channel digital signal processing (DSP) applications that can take advantage of hardware parallelism.
+With their inherent flexibility, Xilinx FPGAs and SoCs are ideal for high-performance or multi-channel digital signal processing (DSP) applications that can take advantage of hardware parallelism.
 AMD FPGAs and SoCs combine this processing bandwidth with comprehensive solutions, including easy-to-use design tools for hardware designers, software developers, and system architects.

 A standard Von Neumann DSP architecture requires 256 cycles to complete a 256 tap FIR filter while Xilinx FPGAs can achieve the same result in a single clock cycle.

 This massive parallelism translates into exceptional levels of DSP performance: